ambarishg/agriculturehub-msft-future-tech-2022/source/bees-disease-detection/README.md

 # Bees Disease Detection

 ### Deployment Instructions [ Steps ]
-1. Create the Custom Vision AI project for training the Cassava Leaf images
+1. Create the Custom Vision AI project for training the Bees Leaf images
 2. Steps for building the Docker Image
 3. Steps for deploying the image as a Container App in Azure
 4. Turn the Managed identity [System Assigned] for the deployed Container App